Research Interests

 Chung, R. & Cardoso, W. (2025, May).
 Parlure Games: HVPT Technologies for Ecological Classrooms.
 Accepted for Paper presentation at the CALICO, San Diego, CA.

-Chung, R., & Cardoso, W. (2025, March 25) Attuned to the chorus of colonial voices?
+Chung, R., & Cardoso, W. (2025, March 25).
+Attuned to the chorus of colonial voices?
 Parlure Games: De/colonizing technology for imperial L2 classrooms.
-Accepted for Roundtable session at the American Association of Applied Linguistics, Denver, CO.
+Accepted for Roundtable session: “Antiracism, Decolonization, and Intersectionality for Systemic Transformation (ADIST) - Educational Linguistics” at the American Association of Applied Linguistics, Denver, CO.